 In our opinion, celebrities are beauty experts in their own right.
 They rely on only the most effective products, given they’re constantly in the public eye (if you think flaky mascara or perennially dry skin is annoying, try dealing with it on camera).
 Plus, they spend ample time in the presence of some of the industry’s top makeup and skincare experts, which results in some pretty epic beauty tips and tricks—believe us.

 So, clearly, we take note when they recommend a product.
 When more than one celeb uses the same one, however, we rush to buy it.
 Especially when (get ready) it’s a drugstore product.
-According to InStyle, that’s the case with a somewhat under-the-radar moisturiser that’s quietly trending in the celebrity sphere.
-The all-natural, skin-quenching formula has made fans out of the likes of Victoria Beckham, Adele, Julia Roberts, Rosie Huntington-Whitely and Rihanna.
+According to InStyle, that’s the case with a somewhat under-the-radar moisturizer that’s quietly trending in the celebrity sphere.
+The all-natural, skin-quenching formula has made fans out of the likes of Victoria Beckham, Adele, Julia Roberts, Rosie Huntington-Whitely, and Rihanna.

-And the winning moisturiser is… Weleda Skin Food (£13).
+And the winning moisturizer is… Weleda Skin Food ($13).
 Its ingredients are sustainably sourced and 100% natural.
 Pansy flower and rosemary leaf extract soothe skin and gently treat skin conditions like acne and eczema, due to their natural antiseptic qualities.
 Organic sunflower seed oil plumps skin with fatty acids and vitamin E, while calendula and chamomile calm irritation.
 Finally, sweet almond oil makes for an extra nourishing and particularly smooth application.

 Celebs are smitten.
 InStyle reports that “Rihanna has previously requested a tube or two with her manicurist prior to getting lacquered up.”
 Julia Roberts is particularly fond of using it as a hand cream, too.
 “I put it on my hands after I wash the dishes and wind up putting it on my elbows and feet.
 Before you know it, I’ve squeezed this poor little green tube into a twist.”